 This element contains substantive policy recommendations on several important topics.
 The first is beach erosion.
-The plan concluded that "a large renourishment project for Estero Island would be extremely beneficial to the town." [page 5-17] Because renourishment (replenishment of sand) may be beneficial along the beach from time to time, renourishment proposals will continue to be examined on their merits by the Town Council.
+The plan concluded that "a large renourishment project for Estero Island would be extremely beneficial to the town." [page 5-17] Since that time, Lee County and the town have diligently worked toward that end.
+Lee County remains committed to the renourishment project but the town has become decidedly less enthusiastic despite a funding formula that is very generous to the town.
+Without renewed support from the town, the renourishment project will likely die.
+Starting over on such a project would probably require repeating the 6- to 8-year lead time that is needed to obtain federal funding.